Model Checking

 statements.

-cannot be explicitly represented in JANI, therefore EUReal
+The value cannot be explicitly represented in JANI, therefore EUReal

 expressions that go beyond the specific supported verification constructs are not supported.